-Holy Spirit School - Statement of Commitment
+Holy Spirit School Statement of Commitment

+- i.
+Our school's commitment statement is a natural extension of the Archbishop of Brisbane's safeguarding Commitment Statement for the Archbiocese. - ii.
+Holy Spirit School through its Christian values and Catholic tradition, provides a happy, caring, safe and supportive community in which children will grow to recognise and achieve their full potential.
 Holy Spirit School is committed to the safety, development and wellbeing of all students during their educational experience at our school.
-Inspired by our school values, the Fruits of the Holy Spirit, (love, joy, peace, kindness, goodness, patience, gentleness, faithfulness and self-control) Holy Spirit School's respect for the dignity, self-esteem and integrity of every child and young person forms part of our Christian belief that every person is made in the image of God and children and young people are entrusted to us by the love of God.
+Holy Spirit School respect for the dignity, self esteem and integrity of every child and young person forms part of our Christian belief that every person is made in the image of God and children and young people are entrusted to us by the love of God.
 We are committed to promoting an educational environment in which each child is safe, valued for their uniqueness and respected.